Marklogic-retired/marklogic-data-hub/_pages/deploy/deploy-to-dhs.md

   | jobs        | 8013  | analytics          |
   {:.table-b1gray}

   {% include note.html type="IMPORTANT" content="Use port 8004 to deploy the Data Hub Framework core **only**.
-To deploy custom plugins (REST extensions, search options, etc.) against the STAGING database, use port 8011." %}
+To deploy custom plugins (REST extensions, search options, etc.) against the FINAL database, use port 8011." %}

 - Roles — The DHS roles are automatically created as part of provisioning your DHS environment.
 See [Data Hub Service Roles](https://cloudservices.marklogic.com/help?type=datahub&subtype=user#DHSroles).